saketrule/Inventory-management-API/README.md

 ## Database design
 The database is stored in a MySQL server.
 The following descirbed database schema.
-i.
-People
-  Name ...
-Fill in

-## API Documentation

-API can be accessed from `https://host.com/api`.
-Data is sent and received in JSON format.

 1. Users
 * id pk
 * username